Legersky/flexrilog/README.rst

 This is a SageMath package providing functionality for investigating flexible and rigid labelings of graphs.
-It implements the concepts described in the doctoral thesis *Flexible and Rigid Labelings of Graphs* by Jan Legerský.
+It implements the concepts described in the papers *Graphs with Flexible Labelings* (doi:`10.1007/s00454-018-0026-9 <https://dx.doi.org/10.1007/s00454-018-0026-9>`_) and *Graphs with Flexible Labelings allowing Injective Realizations* (arXiv:`1811.06709 <https://arxiv.org/abs/1811.06709>`_) by Georg Grasegger, Jan Legerský and Josef Schicho, and in the doctoral thesis *Flexible and Rigid Labelings of Graphs* by Jan Legerský.

 .. start-include